Gluten Free Waffle Tales

 When The Wind Blows (Vata Season, Part 1: Food)

-My digestion is always aware of a windy, Vata day; if I haven’t eaten properly, I will most likely experience gas and bloating, especially in the afternoon (2-6pm) which is Vata time of day.
+My digestion is always aware of a windy, Vata day; if I haven’t eaten properly (meaning warm, soft, well-cooked foods), I will most likely experience gas and bloating, especially in the afternoon (2-6pm) which is Vata time of day.
 I may also be awake sometime between 2-6am worrying about everything and anything.
+Do you experience any of these symptoms?

 Please remember that Ayurveda respects the individual.
 Everyone is different.
-For example, you may be able to eat plenty of beans or a raw salad with no problem, and your partner may need to give them a break for now.
+For example, you may be able to eat plenty of beans or a raw salad with no problem at any time of year–even in cold, windy, dry weather.
+Your friend or a partner may need to give them a break during Vata season to prevent gas, bloating and other unpleasant digestive issues.
 Pay attention to what you eat and how food makes you feel at different times of the year.
 You have sovereignty over your own health and by paying attention, you can experience a greater level of wellbeing.

 The Eat It List